-I’ll note that this pad is commonly out of stock at Gossamer Gear, but it now looks like ULA is carrying a similar pad and that will be my next purchase.
+I’ll note that this pad is commonly out of stock at Gossamer Gear, but it now looks like ULA is carrying a similar pad, which will be my next purchase.

 I have used a Z-packs Hexamid in the past and liked it, so on the Arizona Trail, I used a new Hexamid without a Dynema floor but fully enclosed netting.
 In addition, I used a piece of Gossamer Gear Polycryo for the floor, and although it looked tinsel thin fragile, it lasted the whole trip.

 My favorite thing about the Hexamid was the netting floor.
-It was tough to find good camping on the AZT at times, so I would find a tiny flat spot that both had no rocks and was out of the crazy, blasting wind!
+At times, it was tough to find good camping on the AZT, so I would find a tiny flat spot that had no rocks and was out of the crazy, blasting wind!

 Let me note that the AZT is the rockiest trail I have hiked – easily THE FREAKIN MOST ROCKY!

 I also used the Hexamid as a bivy, flipping it over with the netting on top and Dyneema on the bottom.
 This kept out the creepie crawlies.
 In hindsight, I wish I had taken a bivy and small tarp on the hike.
 This was the perfect trail with almost no rain.